 Over 2014 and 2015, the band took a break from live shows and focused on recording their second album, “Arms Over Arms” (2016, self-released).
 Tracks were recorded at Hopkins’ home studio, mixed by Phelps at The Hallowed Halls and mastered by John Baldwin in Nashville.
 The album features what was by now the core PATINA band made up of siblings Hopkins, Agins, Taylor, Alexander and MacKay, with Bruno adding lap steel on several tracks.

 By the time “Arms Over Arms” was released, the band had polished a handful of new songs, and in November 2017, PATINA returned to the studio at The Hallowed Halls with Phelps.
 Over the next two years and numerous studio sessions, the band worked and reworked a large body of songs, and ultimately narrowed the material to the eight songs that not only worked well as an album but represented the musical direction the band had taken.
-Recorded, mixed and mastered by Phelps, PATINA’s third studio album, “Hard Luck Sound” will be released April 2020.
+Recorded, mixed and mastered by Phelps, PATINA’s third studio album, “Hard Luck Sound” was released April 2020.